minglisyr/dotfiles/.hammerspoon/README.md

 	ctrl + cmd + alt + 3 (applies all layouts)
 	ctrl + cmd + alt + 4 (applies only one layout (focused one))

-	ctrl + cmd + alt + P (closes all applications defined by closeAll variable at line 205) ctrl + cmd + alt + P (open all applications defined by openAll variable at line 222)
+	ctrl + cmd + alt + C (closes all applications defined by closeAll variable at line 120) ctrl + cmd + alt + O (open all applications defined by openAll variable at line 128)

 # Layouts: